jasqs/FREDtools/doc/source/Documentation/ImageAnalyse.rst

 Image Analyse
 =================================

-A collection of usefull functions for image analysis.
+A collection of useful functions for image analysis.
 The image must be an instance of a SimpleITK image.

 .. autofunction:: fredtools.getExtent